waltermyersiii/kubernetes-the-hard-way-on-azure/docs/04-certificate-authority.md

 ## Distribute the Client and Server Certificates
 ## If you're following the previous steps the username used to create the linux VM would be kuberoot

 Walter's bash Note: For me, scp wouldn't work copying certs to workers and controllers due to lack of authentication.
 I went to each worker and controller reset password page, reset the configuration, and then set a new password.
 I then manually ran the scp command and responded to the auth challenge with the new password.
-Also, I found that in bash the scp command didn't didn't expand the IP address variables properly (tacking on a '\r'), so in each case I used the actual IP address.

 Copy the appropriate certificates and private keys to each worker instance: